 Latest Healthcare Technology: The Industry Response to Advanced Technologies

-Since the long healthcare industry is researching the various methods to treat patients virtually, probe, identify and forestall diseases, to enhance hospitals efficiency, and to easily resolve the security and lack of appropriate tech talent.
+For a long healthcare industry is researching the various methods to treat patients virtually, probe, identify and forestall diseases, enhance hospitals efficiency, and easily resolve the security and lack of appropriate tech talent.

 Basically, the industry is looking to minimize the cost of services.
 A key way to decrease the cost would be to initiate personalized medicine, which improves patient care.

-Technology is regarded as one of the key factors which have added value into customer-based care, offering the following services:
+Technology is regarded as one of the key factors which have added value to customer-based care, offering the following services:

 - Virtual patient observations